Our Success Rates Are Among The Highest

 Our success rates at the Vasectomy Reversal Center of America are among the highest outcomes nationally.

-Dr. Karen Boyle and Dr. David Fenig are able to provide this high degree of success for their patients even in the most complex cases including re-dos and the more delicate microsurgery called epididymovasostomy.
+Dr. David Fenig and Dr. Melissa Mendez are able to provide this high degree of success for their patients even in the most complex cases including re-dos and the more delicate microsurgery called epididymovasostomy.
 The number of years from vasectomy to vasectomy reversal is not an issue and our microsurgeons have had success performing vasectomy reversals on patients whose vasectomies were performed 40 years ago and even longer.

 Outcomes are as important as the number of reversals the microsurgeon performs and their personal success rates reflect their expertise.